joker-project/2025/index.md

 Over the last years, the JOKER Track has created an active community of researchers in NLP and IR working together on non-literal use of language in text—which is still challenging for both AI models and humans as it requires understanding implicit cultural references or double meanings.
 Its benchmarks on humorous text analysis, retrieval, and translation have become standard references.
 We propose significant changes in the track’s setup and tasks.
 The CLEF 2025 JOKER track will contain the following 3+1 tasks:

-- **Task 1 (Humor-aware Information Retrieval):** retrieve short humorous texts for a query.
-- **Task 2 (Wordplay Translation):** translate puns from English to French.
-- **Task 3 (Funny Names):** detect and translate pun names.
-- **Task 4 (Controlled Creativity):** identify and avoid hallucination.
 The JOKER lab aims to bring together linguists and computer scientists to create reusable test collections to foster work on automatic humor analysis.
 To encourage research in humor-aware information retrieval, JOKER 2024 introduced a new task that focuses on retrieving short humorous texts from a document collection.

 The intended use case is to search for a joke on a specific topic.
 This can be useful for:
 - Humor researchers in the humanities,